 Investments.
 We have made strategic investments in development stage and emerging companies.
-We record these investments as equity method investments or investments available for sale based on our percentage of ownership and whether we have significant influence over the operations of the investees.
-Investments for which it is not practical to estimate fair value and which we do not have significant influence are accounted for as cost method investments.
+We record these investments as equity method investments or as equity securities based on our percentage of ownership and whether we have significant influence over the operations of the investees.
 For investments classified under the equity method of accounting, we record our proportionate share of their losses in Losses from investments in investees in our Condensed Consolidated Statements of Operations.
 Refer to Note 5.
-For investments classified as available for sale, we record changes in their fair value as unrealized gain or loss in Other comprehensive income (loss) based on their closing price per share at the end of each reporting period.
+For investments classified as equity securities, we record changes in their fair value as Other income (expense) in our Condensed Consolidated Statements of Operations based on their closing price per share at the end of each reporting period unless the equity security does not have a readily determinable fair value.
 Refer to Note 5.

+Recently adopted accounting pronouncements.

-Recent accounting pronouncements.
-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers."
-ASU 2014-09, as amended, clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP that removes inconsistencies and weaknesses in revenue requirements, provides a more robust framework for addressing revenue issues, improves comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets, provides more useful information to users of financial statements through improved disclosure requirements and simplifies the preparation of financial statements by reducing the number of requirements to which an entity must refer.
-ASU 2014-09 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
-Companies can choose to apply the ASU using either the full retrospective approach or a modified retrospective approach.
+In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers."
+ASU 2014-09, as amended and codified into Topic 606, clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP that removes inconsistencies and weaknesses in revenue requirements, provides a more robust framework for addressing revenue issues, improves comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets, provides more useful information to users of financial statements through improved disclosure requirements and simplifies the preparation of financial statements by reducing the number of requirements to which an entity must refer.
+As required, we adopted ASU 2014-09 on January 1, 2018 using the full retrospective approach, and have elected to use the following practical expedients that are permitted under the rules of the adoption, which have been applied consistently to all contracts within all reporting periods presented: